michi84o/SpaceEngineersTools/README.md

 This is a viewer for the planet definition files, specifically ore.

 Default ore distribution in SE follows a fixed pattern as seen here:
 ![Screenshot of viewer](Screenshots/SE_Ore.png)

 This is nice for new players because they can find anything they need within 5km.
 I wanted to add more randomness and motivate exploration.
 This tool can generate new material maps with randomized ores and a XML file with the corresponding ore mappings.
 These files can be used to create a modded planet.
 Creating a mod is still a manual process.

+Screenshot of a modded planet:
 ![Screenshot of viewer modded](Screenshots/SE_Ore_Modded.png)

-This the program takes a list of ore types to spawn and lets you change some variables to influence the size and depth of the ore veins.
+The program takes a list of ore types to spawn and lets you change some variables to influence the size and depth of the ore veins.
 I might add additional parameters later.
 I need balance the probabilities a bit more.

 ![Screenshot of redistribution setup](Screenshots/Redistribution_Setup.png)